ADDING, DELETING AND MODIFYING RECORD IN ORACLE DATABASE

 ADDING RECORD:-

-DBMS is basically collection of data in the form of table with row and columns.
-The first step is to create a table and adding new record.
+basically collection of data in the form of table with row and columns.
+The first

-Inserting values of different data types
+Inserting values of different data

 Character data types:-

-The character/string values can be regarded as input which use single quotes.
+character/string values can be regarded as input which use single quotes.

 Number data types:-

-The number data type can be regarded as input directly without any quotes.
+data type can be regarded as input directly without any quotes.

 Date data types:-

-The date data types values can be regarded as input single quotes if the value being supplied is in default oracle format (dd-mm-yy or dd-mm-yyyy).
+data types values can be regarded as input single quotes if the value being

-Adding null values:-
+null values:-

-Any data types can be supplied unknown value by specifying NULL.
+types can be supplied unknown value by specifying NULL.

 Notes:-